tytydraco/yessleep/out/Am_I_being_paranoid.md

 As I was having dinner back at the hotel, I had the feeling that someone was behind me again.
 This time, however, I feel like that person was HOLDING SOMETHING.
 I turned around and saw the exact same shadow I saw last night, except I saw it for a whole second.
 I shouted loudly, “Who are you?
 What do you want?
 Why the fuck are you following me?
 I’m seriously creeped out dude, fuck off.”
 No response.
 I was starting to question my sanity.

 And right now, as I’m typing this, I feel it again.
 Someone’s behind me, and this time I’m certain.
 It’s getting on my nerves.
 I'm literally going to shit myself.
 This person is approaching me slowly, like a predator who is about to catch its prey.
 Is "he" even a person?
 I’m seriously scared.
 I can feel that something’s pointed right at me.
 Probably a gun.
 It’s getting closer.
 I am about to have a mental breakdown and cry.
 I want to scream out loud.
 I want to call for help, but I know it’s useless.
 No one is going to be able to help me.
 It’s too late for that.
 It’s way too late.
+I can feel the gun getting pressed painfully upon my neck.

 I’m going to die.